hojmax/ATNLP/README.md

 %cd /content/ATNLP
 ```

-You can then run the notebook as usual.
+You can then run the notebook and the in-context script as described above.

 ## 📙 Resources